alexspetty/qcalc/README.md

 - **2 ↔ 7**
 - **3 ↔ 6**
 - **4 ↔ 5**
-- **0 & 9** act as neutral poles
+- **0 and 9** act as neutral poles

-This echoes natural systems like **DNA pairing**, **polarity in magnetism**, and **taoist dualities**, mapping mathematical behavior onto energetic forces.
+This echoes natural systems like DNA pairing, polarity in magnetism, and Taoist dualities, mapping mathematical behavior onto energetic forces.

-### Expansion & Contraction
+### Expansion and Contraction

 - **Expansion** is modeled by the golden ratio:
   \(\phi = \frac{1 + \sqrt{5}}{2}\)

 - **Contraction** by its reciprocal:
   \(\frac{1}{\phi} = \frac{1 - \sqrt{5}}{2}\)

-These forces manifest in the structure and behaviors of numeric sequences, repeating decimals, and primes.
+These forces manifest in the structure and behavior of numeric sequences, repeating decimals, and prime patterns.

 ---